civicrm/civicrm-dev-docs/docs/best-practices/documentation-style-guide.md

 # Documentation style guide

-All CiviCRM guides *(like this Developer Guide)* are intended to provide high-quality "finished" documentation about CiviCRM.
+All CiviCRM guides *(like this Developer Guide)* are intended to provide high-quality "finished" [documentation] (documentation.md) about CiviCRM.
 This Style Guide page documents the standards we wish to uphold to ensure all guides maintain this high level of quality.

 ## Parts, chapters, sections

-As with any text book or manual, we divide our guides into "parts", "chapters", and "sections".
+Similar to most text books and manuals, we divide our guides into "parts", "chapters", and "sections".
 In mkdocs, these blocks translate as follows:

--   "part" -- folder
+-   "part" - folder
--   "chapter" -- file (in markdown), also one web page with a given URL
+-   "chapter" - file (in markdown), also one web page with a given URL
--   "section" -- heading within the page
+-   "section" - heading within the page

 Keep the page hierarchy to this depth (i.e. do not put folders within other folders).